 Campylobacteriosis is currently the most commonly reported bacterial infectious disease in the Norwegian human population (Campylobacteriose).
 In 2020 and 2021 most of the human campylobacteriosis infections were acquired in Norway, probably due to the restricted travel restrictions during the Covid-19 pandemic.
 The total number of infections registered in the Norwegian human population was also lower in 2020 and 2021 compared to previous years.
 In 2022, there was an increase in human campylobacteriosis acquired from abroad and from unknown geographical area, while the number of campylobacter infections acquired in Norway was lower compared to 2020 and 2021.
+In 2023, the total number of human campylobacter infections registered in MSIS is the same as in 2022 (approximately 3000 cases).
+However, the number of infection cases in the two categories originated from Norway versus abroad has increased to approximately 1 200 cases each, while the category of cases originated from unknown origin is reduced to approximately 600 cases.
 Consumption of poultry meat purchased raw has been identified as a significant risk factor together with drinking non-disinfected water, eating at barbecues, occupational exposure to animals, and eating undercooked pork (1).